LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 or category) in XML format.
 Contents of the XML file include the entity name, type, and compilation mode (static or dynamic), the entity relations with other entities, and a description of any declared predicates (name, compilation mode, scope, ...).

-The XML documentation files can be enriched with arbitrary user-defined information, either about an entity or about its predicates, by using the two directives described next.
+The XML documentation files can be enriched with arbitrary user-defined information, either about an entity or about its predicates, by using the two directives described in the next section.
+The ``lgtdoc`` tool includes POSIX and Windows scripts for converting the XML documentation files to several final formats (such as HTML and PDF).

 .. _documenting_directives: